BenedatLLC/otel-demo/README.md

 ## Installation

-### Prerequistes
-You need to have [direnv](https://direnv.net/) installed.
-On Ubuntu Linux, this can be installed via:

 ### Installation on Debian/Ubuntu/PopOS Linux
 You need to have [direnv](https://direnv.net/) installed.
 If you do not already have it, you can install the Debian package: